 Kangaroo JackKangaroo Jack is proudly an Australian owned and operated clothing apparel and local tourism business on the Great Ocean Road in Victoria, Australia.

-Kangaroo Jack donates a percentage of all our online face mask sales to our local Wadawurrung Indigenous Community at the Narana Aboriginal Cultural Centre in Victoria, Australia.
-The Narana Aboriginal Cultural Centre is a not-for-profit organisation that facilitates indigenous educational programs for Australian school students and disadvantaged indigenous youth.
+Kangaroo Jack donates 10% of all our online face mask sales to our local Indigenous Community at the Narana Aboriginal Cultural Centre in Victoria, Australia.
+The Narana Aboriginal Cultural Centre is a not-for-profit organisation that facilitates Indigenous educational programs for Australian school students and disadvantaged Indigenous youth.

 Let’s walk together.”
 M.J.
 Badagarang (Mikaela J. Cameron)